-- Massachusetts Form M-4868, Application for Automatic Six-Month Extension of Time to File , granting an automatic six-month extension.
+- Massachusetts Form M-4868 , Application for Automatic Six-Month Extension, granting an automatic six-month extension.
 This form is available for those filing Form 1 and Form 1 NR/PY return.

-If the amount of tax due is "0" and 100% of the tax due for the taxable year has been paid through: withholding; timely estimated payments of tax; credits or a refund from the prior tax year applied to the current year's tax liability, taxpayer is no longer required to file Form M-4868 or Form M-8736.
+If the amount of tax due is "0" and 100% of the tax due for the taxable year has been paid through: withholding; timely estimated payments of tax; credits from your current year's return, or a refund from the prior tax year applied to the current year's tax liability, taxpayer is no longer required to file Form M-4868 or Form M-8736 .
 See TIR 06-21.

 For more information, see Automatic Extensions on the Web.

-An extension is valid only if a taxpayer pays at least 80% of the total tax liability by the original due date.
-80% of the total tax liability is the combination of withholding, estimated payments and payment made with the extension.
+An extension is valid only if a taxpayer pays at least 80% of the total tax liability by the original due date which may include payments through withholding, estimated payments and payments made with the extension.

 The Automatic Extension of Time to File is generally limited to the six-month period.
 An exception to allow an extension beyond the six-month period may apply to military personnel stationed in a combat area and certain taxpayers who reside abroad and qualify for a longer extension under U.S. Guidelines.